Bachelor/Master Project: Software Engineering (WS 21/22)

 - Short description of your programming background (technologies, open-source projects, course work, etc. preferably with links to github repositories)

-The number of places for the project is limited and will be assigned on a “first come, first served” basis.
+The number of places for the project is limited.

 In the case of further questions, please contact: